-Brussels Capital Region reports emissions for the distribution of oil products and it is based on the placement of Brussels harbour and also on the proportion or the surface of the region on the grid since there is no more precise data concerning this sector.
+Brussels Capital Region reports emissions for the distribution of oil products and the transmission and distribution of natural gas.
+Emissions are uniformly distributed over the regional area since there is no more precise data concerning this sector.

-In Wallonia, the localizations of the petroleum stocks are known.
-The 'PICC' data (Mapping project in the Walloon region) are used to localise petroleum stations.
-Concerning the gas transportation, the emissions are disagragated by municipality by using gas consumption by municipality as surrogate and then mapped on the municipality with the grid of gas canalizations.
+In Wallonia, the locations of the petroleum stocks are known.
+The 'PICC' data (Mapping project in the Walloon region) (1) are used to localize petroleum stations.
+Concerning the gas transportation, the emissions are disaggregated by municipality by using gas consumption by municipality as surrogate and then mapped on the municipality with the grid of gas canalizations.

-In Flanders, all emissions (except NMVOC and POP's) of the facilities that are obliged to report their emissions according to a threshold (see IIR Chapter 1) are allocated as a point source.
-Emissions of NMVOC and POPs are allocated by the EISSA tool, either as point sources or by an allocation pattern.
-The locations of the point sources or the emissions that are spatialized otherwise are 'translated' to the right EMEP grid by means of a datawarehouse.
+In Flanders, all emissions (except NMVOC and POPs) of the facilities that are obliged to report their emissions according to a threshold (see IIR Chapter 1) are allocated as a point source.
+Emissions of NMVOC and POPs are allocated by the EISSA tool, either as point sources or by a spatial pattern.
+NMVOC and POP emissions are mapped as point sources (1B2c, 1B2aiv), by population (1B2av) and by the number of jobs in the particular subsector (1B2b).

+The emissions from the point sources and the emissions that are distributed via a detailed spatial pattern are combined and converted to the EMEP grid by means of a datawarehouse.

 10.2.5.
-GNFR E: Solvents
+GNFR E : Solvents

-The sector GNRF E includes the use of solvent products as described in Table 10-5.
+The sector GNRF E includes the use of solvent products.
+Methods for gridding the emissions per region are summarized in Table 10-5.